-Second, in the previous experiments we did not present the objects at the test phase to avoid a simple guessing strategy (i.e., "if I do not know the color of the banana, I will simply guess yellow since I will be correct in 50% of the time").
-This created a condition in which the object was completely task-irrelevant, and hence participants may have strategically avoided its encoding to save memory capacity.
+Second, in the previous experiments, we did not present the objects at the test phase to avoid a simple guessing strategy (i.e., "If I do not know the color of the banana, I will simply guess yellow since I will be correct in 50% of the time").
+This created a condition in which the object was completely task irrelevant, and hence participants may have strategically avoided its encoding to save memory capacity.
 To circumvent this problem, in Experiment 3, we included an object memory test in addition to the color memory test.
-This forced participants to also store the object presented, and prevented the strategic ignoring of the object altogether.
-Yet, we designed our study to prevent them from using the object to guess the color.
+This forced participants to also store the object presented and prevented the strategic ignoring of the object altogether.
+Yet we designed our study to prevent them from using the object to guess the color.
 They needed to remember both.

-Finally, we also tested memory for supra-span trials (8 objects instead of 4) after a delay (ca. 20 s) filled with a distractor task.
+Finally, we also tested memory for supraspan trials (eight objects instead of four) after a delay (about 20 s) filled with a distractor task.
 We assumed that this condition forced participants to retrieve information from episodic long-term memory because the large number of objects surpassed the capacity of working memory, and the filled delay also removed the last-presented objects from focal attention (Loaiza & McCabe, 2012).
 This allowed us to assess if retrieval from episodic long-term memory would show a benefit of prior knowledge that we could contrast to the effect in the working memory test.
-Previous studies have found that episodic long-term memory is sensitive to the effects of elaboration (Bartsch et al., 2018, 2019).
-This allow us to rule out the possibility that our manipulation of prior knowledge was simply ineffective to promote elaboration.
+Previous studies have found that episodic long-term memory is sensitive to the effects of elaboration (Bartsch et al., 2019, 2018).
+This allowed us to rule out the possibility that our manipulation of prior knowledge was simply ineffective to promote elaboration.

-Participants were invited to take part in an online experiment in exchange for extra-course credit.
+Participants were invited to take part in an online experiment in exchange for extra course credit.
 The experiment consisted of three sessions: a working memory session, a long-term memory session, and an object-color association test session.

-Sessions 1 and 2 lasted between 20-30 minutes and Session 3 for about 5-10 minutes.

-The links to the sessions were sent per email in consecutive days.
+Sessions 1 and 2 lasted between 20 and 30 min, and Session 3 lasted for about 5-10 min.
+The links to the sessions were sent by email in consecutive days.
 Sample size was based on the number of students willing to take part in the study to obtain credits.
 Enrollment took place between October 25 and November 28, 2021.

 A total of 154 students started the study, but only N = 132 completed all sessions and met the inclusion criteria.
-Participants were adults, first-year students of Psychology, aged between 17 and 57 years old (M = 20.23, SD = 5.39; 111 women, 18 men, 1 other, 2 missing values), with the same inclusion criteria as Experiments 1 and 2.
-We further excluded participants whose recall error was two standard deviations above the group mean in each session in the color test, and two standard deviations below the group mean in the object test in each session.
+Participants were adults, first-year students of psychology, and aged between 17 and 57 years old (M = 20.23, SD = 5.39; 111 women, 18 men, one other, two missing values) and had the same inclusion criteria as Experiments 1 and 2.
+We further excluded participants whose recall error was 2 standard deviations above the group mean in each session in the color test and 2 standard deviations below the group mean in the object test in each session.
 In total, seven participants were excluded from the working memory session (three outliers regarding object and four regarding both object and color) and four from the long-term memory session (related to the object test).